 - 4 large egg whites, at room temperature

 - 1/2 cup (100g) granulated sugar

 - 1/2 teaspoon almond extract

 - 4 and 3/4 cups sweetened shredded coconut (a little less than one 14-ounce package)*

-- In a large bowl using a handheld or stand mixer with paddle attachment, beat the egg whites, sugar, and vanilla together on medium-high speed until foamy and the sugar is mostly dissolved - at least 2 minutes.
+- Make the macaroons: In a large bowl using a handheld or stand mixer with paddle or whisk attachment, beat the egg whites, sugar, vanilla extract, and almond extract together on medium-high speed until foamy and the sugar is mostly dissolved, at least 2 minutes.
 Fold in the coconut, making sure the coconut is evenly moistened.

-- Using a large cookie scoop, scoop 2 Tablespoons of the mixture and place onto prepared baking sheet - at least 2 inches apart.
-Make sure the mounds are very compact and neat, as pictured above.
+- Using a large cookie scoop, scoop a heaping 1.5 Tablespoons of the mixture and place onto prepared baking sheet at least 2 inches apart.

-For the White Chocolate Cranberry Macaroons: add 3/4 cup of dried cranberries into the batter when you add the shredded coconut.
-Bake as directed.
+- White chocolate cranberry macaroons: Add 3/4 cup of dried cranberries into the dough when you add the coconut.
 Melt 4 ounces of pure white chocolate and drizzle over cooled macaroons.

 Did you make a recipe?

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.